SimonStJG/fourbuttons/README.md

 2. `nmcli connection up "<SSID>"`
 3. `nmcli connection mod "<SSID>" connection.autoconnect yes`

-To see if the wifi is connected:
+To see if the wifi is connected: `nmcli connection show`.
-1. `nmcli connection show`

-I also manually reserved 192.168.0.94 on the modem.
+Manually reserved 192.168.0.94 on the router.